IN THIS CHAPTER

 FROM SALES)

-.
+If the MATCH predicate returns a True value, the database contains a sale of the F-35 on December 18, 2017, to this client’s CustomerID.
 Take back the defective product and refund the customer’s money.
-(Note: If any values in the first argument of the MATCH
+(Note: If any values in the first argument of the MATCH predicate are null, a True value always returns.)

-predicate for the same reason — they provide a way to explicitly perform the tests defined for the implicit referential integrity (RI) and UNIQUE
+SQL’s developers added the MATCH predicate and the UNIQUE predicate for the same reason — they provide a way to explicitly perform the tests defined for the implicit referential integrity (RI) and UNIQUE constraints.

-The general form of the MATCH
+The general form of the MATCH predicate is as follows:

 Row_value MATCH [UNIQUE] [SIMPLE| PARTIAL | FULL ]